cado-security/product-help/docs/cado-response/discovery-import/import/aws/aws-s3.md

 ---
 # AWS S3 Support and Uploading On-Premise Files

-The Cado platform supports acquistion of data from AWS S3 buckets.
+The Cado platform supports acquisition of data from AWS S3 buckets.
 The two main use cases for this are:

 * Analyzing disk images or zip files that have been uploaded to an S3 bucket as part of an investigation (e.g. as part of using Cado Community Edition)
 * Analyzing the contents of an S3 bucket for any uploaded content that could be part of an incident